MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

-You can use [task phases](../../pipelines/process/phases.md) and the [**Manual Intervention**](../../pipelines/tasks/utility/manual-intervention.md) task in your release definition to pause a deployment; for example, to examine test results after the load tests have run and before the app is swapped from staging to production.
+You can use [task phases](../../pipelines/process/phases.md) and the [**Manual Intervention**](../../pipelines/tasks/utility/manual-intervention.md) task in your release pipeline to pause a deployment; for example, to examine test results after the load tests have run and before the app is swapped from staging to production.

 <a name="pass-params"></a>